 If you don't have a lot of other monthly bills, you may be just fine.
 Or, consider how to lower your monthly student loan payments such as enrolling in an income-based repayment plan, extending your repayment terms, and refinancing or consolidating your student loans.
 Keeping your other monthly debts as low as possible also gives you a better chance of getting qualified for a loan.
 So, that means don’t charge up credit cards, buy a new car, or sign up for any additional debt if you are considering a house purchase.
 Again, talking to a mortgage lender will give you a better idea of your overall buying power.

 Myth 4: “Renting is the least expensive option!"

 Renting a home will never be less expensive than owning a home in the long run.
 Let’s face it — you are paying a mortgage whether that’s for your own home or the mortgage of your landlord.
-The average rent in Tampa is nearly $1,900 a month for a 2-bedroom apartment!
-Meanwhile, you can OWN a 3-bedroom townhome or single-family home for several hundred dollars LESS every single month.
+The median rent in Tampa has skyrocketed to over $2000 per month!!
+Meanwhile, you can OWN your very own home for several hundred dollars LESS every single month.
 In addition, when you own a home, you can take advantage of tax benefits which will help you save or get money back on your tax returns each year.

 When renting, you’re basically paying someone else’s bills and raising someone else’s equity!
 Home equity is the part of the property value that you as a homeowner own outright, and equity increases with every payment you make.
 Owning a home means having your own increasing equity and collateral which you can use to refinance your mortgage, fund major purchases, or just save for the future.

 Myth 5: “I’ll save time and money buying an older home!"